Augmaster/Augmaster.github.io/README.md

 #### Overview
 ![map](https://github.com/Augmaster/Augmaster.github.io/assets/90472022/bea00a89-1029-44b8-9dae-c2bd9f1c4c0b)

-The Interactive Computer Vision Map project is an innovative application that leverages computer vision techniques to create an interactive map interface.
-Users can explore geographical regions by interacting with the map using hand gestures captured through a webcam.
-The project enables real-time manipulation of map elements, providing a unique and engaging user experience.
+The Interactive Computer Vision Map project is an inventive application merging computer vision with geographical data to create an engaging map interface.
+Through a webcam, users can interact with the map in real-time using hand gestures, facilitating intuitive exploration of various regions without conventional input devices.
+Leveraging OpenCV and cvzone libraries, the application accurately detects and interprets hand movements, enabling dynamic manipulation of map elements.

 ![map_interactive](https://github.com/Augmaster/Augmaster.github.io/assets/90472022/b9e471d1-be40-4565-9b0b-302a65c0bf86)

+In addition to interactive map features, the project integrates external data sources and APIs to enrich the user experience.
+By selecting countries on the map through hand gestures, users trigger requests to a Language Model via MetaAI, retrieving comprehensive information about the chosen regions.
+This educational integration enhances the application's appeal, offering users an interactive and informative journey through geographical data.

 ![data](https://github.com/Augmaster/Augmaster.github.io/assets/90472022/9f5778fe-c62d-4e63-b5d2-d536e03bc5ae)